johnseremba/Citizen-Reporter-Camera/README.md

 # Code4Africa Custom Camera
 This is a custom camera app, built on top of the Camera2 api,  designed to take pictures in several scenes, using either the front or back cameras of the phone.
 The user touches the capture button to take a picture, and holds down the capture button to record a video.
 A user also swipes right or left to change scenes.
+You can touch/click the scene icons to preview other child scenes from which you can choose.

 ## Supported Systems
 The app is designed to work on Android OS

 ## Mininum SDK Version
-22
+21

 ## Targeted SDK Version
 26